NicoJG/Computational_Physics_2022/C-introduction/C2/README.md

 uniform distribution on [0,1].
 Write the array to a file and import the data into Python and make a histogram to verify that the distribution is indeed uniform.
-Using the template found in the slides, create a makefile to simplify linking the GSL libraries.
+Using the template Makefile located in this repo to simplify linking the GSL libraries.